leon-luna-ray/weather-dashboard/README.md

 * User can retrieve current weather data and five day forecast for any city.

-* Created HTML page with divs to render weather data dynamically.
+* Created three ajax calls to get the current weather, uv index and five day forecast.

+* Elements are rendered dynamically and stored based on user searches or history.

+* User search history is saved to local storage and can be recalled in the dropdown.

 * Added styling to CSS to change UV color based on index.

-* Created three ajax calls to get the current weather, uv index and five day forecast.

-* Data is rendered dynamically based on the most recent data from the API.

-* Still working on completing local storage and styling.

 URL: https://leon-luna-ray.github.io/hw06-weather-dashboard/